So you need some content, and you need to hire someone to create it…

 Getting the important details in place at the beginning of the work tends to create better outcomes for everyone involved – less stress and confusion for the writer, and a more accurate (and polished) final product for you.

-While an expert from your industry may have special knowledge a writer simply can’t gain through research, that may not be enough to create great copy.
+While an expert from your industry may have special knowledge a writer simply can’t gain through research, that may not be enough to create great content.
 This isn’t to dissuade you from leaning on experts – just to remind you that the actual craft of writing good content is a skill in itself… One very different from being an expert in a given field.
 Content writers are experts in crafting language – the topic itself may change, but the fundamental skills they employ do not.